Famous Food In Taiping

 Taiping Famous PSL Goreng Pisang – Photo by Travelswithsun

-The battered skin of the fried bananas tend to separate from the bananas though.
+The battered skin of the fried bananas tends to separate from the bananas though.
 This could be because the bananas are very large.

 Apart from fried bananas, the stall also serves fried cempedak and spring rolls, with yam lovers enjoying the kuih bakul here immensely.